yunho7464/yunho7464.github.io/_pages/about.md

 My research applies cognitive science to novel interactions and assistive technology, focusing on nonverbal communication between humans and devices.
 I believe knowledge of human cognition, particularly body movements and perceptions, is critical for designing natural human-computer interactions.
 For body movements, I am intrigued by the potential of human motions in designing the device’s new input and output modalities.
 For perceptions, I am passionate about making information accessible by studying the individual differences in sensory processes.

-I am actively seeking PhD positions in HCI, aspiring to bridge cognitive science and technology, ensuring usability in advancing digital tools.
+I am actively seeking PhD positions in Human-Computer Interaction (HCI).
+My goal is to bridge cognitive science and technology, ensuring usability in advancing digital tools.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.